pritambasu/pritambasu/README.md

 ### Hi there 👋
+## 👋 Hi, I'm Pritam Basu.

+I'm a technophile 👨‍💻  based in India.

+I completed my Bachelors in Computer Science at <a href="https://vit.ac.in/" target="_blank">VIT, Chennai</a>.
 <!--
 **pritambasu/pritambasu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.